JohnEffland/RIDsClean/README.md

 Review Item Discrepancy program for ALMA Project Reviews

-Please see the pdf file for the user directions.
+See the RIDTrackingSysGuide.pdf file for the user directions.

 Add database and credentials to database.php file.